ArlCIbe/ArlCIbe/README.md

-**⚠️Profile makeover is in progress! watch your step--and the repo for updates😎**
+**⚠️Pardon the mess!
+Profile makeover is in progress, so be sure to watch your step (and the repos) for updates😎**

-**Thanks for your patience as I continue to craft this space.
-See you soon👋**
+**Thanks for your patience while I fine-tune this space.
+Pikachu’s holding down the fort in the meantime, so I hope to see you back soon👋**

 <img src="https://github.com/ArlCIbe/ArlCIbe/blob/main/images/PikachuUnderConstruction.gif" width="100%" height="70%" />